-Gen Z has had technology at their fingertips since birth and do not know a world without it.
+Gen Z has had technology at their fingertips since birth and does not know a world without it.
 They are naturally digital natives and enjoy having things done conveniently.
 It is understandable why "Workation" has emerged as one of the newest workplace trends.

 Gen Z are also known to have increased their work output by working beyond the constraints of the conventional workplace.
 If given an opportunity to operate in a flexible environment, they will feel freer, which will further increase engagement.

 4. Foster learning and development